Juneteenth now a federal holiday; Here's the meaning behind its flag

 The bill's sponsors included Democratic Rep. Sheila Jackson Lee of Texas, Republican Sen. John Cornyn of Texas and Democratic Sen. Ed Markey of Massachusetts.

-Juneteenth marks the day in 1865 when enslaved people in Galveston, Texas, were told they were freed - two and a half years after the signing of the Emancipation Proclamation.
+Juneteenth marks the day in 1865 when slaves in Galveston, Texas, were told they were freed - two and a half years after the signing of the Emancipation Proclamation.

 It is the oldest nationally celebrated commemoration of the end of slavery in the United States, according to Juneteenth.com.